About stuttering in children and teenagers

 Stuttering can also change a lot from day to day, week to week, or month to month.
 Sometimes a child stops stuttering completely for days, weeks or months, and then they start stuttering again.

-Parents say that particular situations can make their children’s stuttering better or worse.
-For example, if a child is excited, tired or angry, they might stutter more.
+Parents say that particular situations can make their child’s stuttering better or worse.
+For example, their child might stutter more when they’re excited, tired or angry.

-But if stuttering continues into primary school, it can become a problem.
-If your child stutters, they might feel frustrated or embarrassed because of the way other children react to the way they speak.
+If stuttering continues into primary school, it can become more challenging to live with.
+If your child stutters at this age, they might start to feel frustrated or embarrassed because of the way other people react to the way they speak.
 Your child might avoid talking or change what they want to say to avoid stuttering.
-They might not want to join in with classroom discussions.
+They might avoid classroom discussions.

-Primary school-age children are less likely to be thought of as leaders by their peers and more likely to be bullied compared with children who don’t stutter.
+Primary school-age children are less likely to be thought of as leaders by their peers and are more likely to experience bullying compared with children who don’t stutter.

 If you notice that your child has a stutter, it’s important to seek professional help.

 Start by contacting a speech pathologist.
-The speech pathologist will assess your child’s stuttering and work out a plan to manage it.
+The speech pathologist will assess your child’s stuttering.
+They’ll talk with you about different stuttering treatments and work out a plan to manage your child’s stuttering.

-Some children will grow out of stuttering on their own, but there’s currently no way to know which children will do this.
-It’s always best to consult a speech pathologist rather than to assume your child’s stuttering will go away by itself.
+Some children will grow out of stuttering on their own, but there’s no way to know which children will do this.
+It’s always best to seek help from a speech pathologist rather than assuming your child’s stuttering will go away by itself.

-The Lidcombe Program works best with children younger than 6 years, although it can be used with older primary school-age children too.
+The Lidcombe Program is effective at reducing stuttering in some children.
+It works best with children younger than 6 years, although it can be used with older primary school-age children too.

 The Lidcombe Program is a therapy you and your child do at home in everyday situations.
 It involves giving your child positive feedback when they speak without stuttering.